 Storytelling frameworks make our copy and content feel familiar to readers, while providing us with an easy “formula” to follow.
 The good news is that your content will never feel formulaic, because you can (and should) diversify how you write individual pages or posts.
 However, the bare bones stay the same.

-This is a template for storytelling called The Hero’s Journey.
-It comes from author Joseph Campbell, and it’s everywhere.
+The Hero’s Journey is a storytelling template from author Joseph Campbell, and it’s everywhere.
 It’s one of the most relatable storylines because it basically mirrors the journeys of our own lives.
 Understanding The Hero’s Journey can give you insight into how to frame your own stories, whether it’s the true story about your company or a fictional story that stirs your imagination.